cockroachdb/docs/v2.0/create-table.md

 `family_def` | An optional, comma-separated list of [column family definitions](column-families.html).
 Column family names must be unique within the table but can have the same name as columns, constraints, or indexes.<br><br>A column family is a group of columns that are stored as a single key-value pair in the underlying key-value store.
 CockroachDB automatically groups columns into families to ensure efficient storage and performance.
 However, there are cases when you may want to manually assign columns to families.
 For more details, see [Column Families](column-families.html).
 `table_constraint` | An optional, comma-separated list of [table-level constraints](constraints.html).
 Constraint names must be unique within the table but can have the same name as columns, column families, or indexes.
 `opt_interleave` | You can potentially optimize query performance by [interleaving tables](interleave-in-parent.html), which changes how CockroachDB stores your data.
-`opt_partition_by` | An [enterprise-only](enterprise-licensing.html) option that lets you define table partitions at the row level.
+`opt_partition_by` | <span class="version-tag">New in v2.0</span>: An [enterprise-only](enterprise-licensing.html) option that lets you define table partitions at the row level.
 You can define table partitions by list or by range.
-See [Define Table Partitions](partitioning.html) for more information. <span class="version-tag">New in v2.0</span>
+See [Define Table Partitions](partitioning.html) for more information.

 ## Table-Level Replication